wrayx/target-score-cpp/README.md

 - `ShootingScore.hpp`
 - `ShootingScore.cpp`

-After the original image has been warpped the processed.
+After the original image has been warped, it is processed.
 Now we can extract and calculate the shots and scoring information from it.
-The score is approximated from the differences in the image from the next one:
+The score is approximated by the differences in the image from the next one:

 |         Before the shot       |          After the shot        |
 | :---------------------------: | :----------------------------: |
 | ![](output/last_img_blur.png) | ![](output/src_img_blur.png)   |

-The differences from the above two images are as follows:
+The differences from the above two images are as follows, which indicate the new shot location.
+There are a few issues with this, as the shots on paperboard are not always easily visible.
+Depending on the paper density, the shape of the shot can vary.

 <p align="center">
 <img src="output/img_diff.png" alt="output" width="350px"/>
 </p>

-From there we calculate the scores and other infos:
+From the diff image and the original shot image, shot location, contour, and other info can be calculated:

 <p align="center">
 <img src="output/shot_contour.png" alt="output" width="350px"/>
 <img src="output/shot_location.png" alt="output" width="350px"/>
 </p>

-including the target centre by detecting the outermost circle from the image:
+Including the target center, which was calculated by detecting the outermost circle in the image:

 <p align="center">
 <img src="output/target_circle.png" alt="output" width="350px"/>
 </p>

+According to the shot location and centre location, a score is obtained, and we output the result image as follows.

 Final Output:

 <p align="center">
 <img src="output/output.png" alt="output" width="350px"/>
 </p>

-## Additionally

-The project itself and the complete set of documentation is still in development.
-The draft of the doc can be viewed from here: [wrayx.uk - The Development of the Target Scoring System](https://wrayx.uk/posts/target-scoring-system/)

-### TODO

-- [ ] Sound detection.
-- [ ] Image capturing with raspi cam module.
-- [ ] Shot sample image collection and learning.
-- [ ] The detection system is sensitive to lighting conditions, so how to automatic tuning the image processing parameters relative to the image contrast and brightnesses.